ramrom/rams_dot_files/cheatsheets/docker_kubernetes_cheatsheet.md

 - an image is built from the code in a Dockerfile
     - `docker build MyDockerfile`
     - `docker images` - list images
+    - `docker image history fooimage` - list the history of layers on image `fooimage`
+        - a blank value in `CREATED_BY` column generally means it's manually commited changes from a container run
     - `docker create someimage` - create container from image
     - `docker rmi someimage`  - remove image
 - a container is an instantiation of an image